 OIA Partner Presentations

-The OIA’s Partner Presentations is a special slot on Thursday morning where we’ll hear from four OIA member organisations about some of their key current campaigns and how they are having a positive impact on the industry.
+The OIA’s Partner Presentations are a number of special slots ove the two day conference where we’ll hear from OIA member organisations about some of their key current campaigns and how they are having a positive impact on the industry.

 Liz Beverley – Ordnance Survey